 The main Carnival celebrations are held in Valletta, where large, colourful floats are paraded through the streets, accompanied by dancers in flamboyant costumes.

 For a truly offbeat cultural experience, head to the Nadur Carnival in Gozo, which is an adults only event due to its uncensored and often grotesque costumes.

 Visiting Malta in spring

-There are many reasons you should visit Malta in spring: beautiful weather, delicious seasonal fruits and vegetables, an array of amazing events, just to name a few.
+There are many reasons you should visit Malta in spring: beautiful weather, delicious seasonal fruits and vegetables, just to name a few.

 May is a great time to go for a swim as the days are warm enough and the beaches are not yet busy.

 Windy days are very common in springtime, but they are rarely accompanied by heavy rain or storms.

 The Easter period is normally quite busy, so try to avoid visiting Malta during the two-week spring holidays.